-Fees include direct investment management fees plus administrative fees and will vary.
-In 2017, fees were approximately 0.59% of the fund's average net assets.
+Fees include direct investment management fees plus administrative fees (which cover the cost of record keeping fees, online account access, financial wellness education, communications, accounting, and more) and will vary.
+In 2017, the combined administrative and investment management fees were approximately 0.84% of the fund's average net assets.
 No sales commissions are charged to members' investments in the fund.
+An additional flat account fee of \$45 per year will be assessed on accounts with balances of \$500 or more, and will be reflected on quarterly statements.